What Is Sabudana?

 4. Sabudana For Skin:

-Sabudana porridge is very very soothing when applied on the skin and is great for treating sun burned skin.
-For the remedy, take little bit of sabudana which has been cooked in milk but before adding sugar.
+Sabudana porridge is very very soothing when applied on the skin and is great for treating sunburned skin.
+For the remedy, take a little bit of sabudana which has been cooked in milk but before adding sugar.

-Blend it along with a fresh cucumber to a paste and apply on the skin.
-We can also grind sabudana powder, cucumber and milk into a paste and apply too.
-This mixture is so very soothing on sun burned skin…
+Blend it along with a fresh cucumber to a paste and apply it on the skin.
+We can also grind sabudana powder, cucumber, and milk into a paste and apply it too.
+This mixture is so very soothing on sunburned skin.

 5. My Favorite Paal Maavu Recipe 🙂

-Take 1/4 cup of paal javvarisi and soak it in water for 4 hours.
+We need nylon javvarisi for making paal maavu, take 1/4 cup of nylon javvarisi and soak it in water overnight.
 Once it has soaked, strain the water.
-Heat little bit of ghee in a pan and add the soaked javvarisi and fry in low flame for few minutes.
-Add 1/2 cup of milk and let it boil in low flame.
+Heat a little bit of ghee in a pan and add the soaked javvarisi and fry on low flame for few minutes.
+Add 1/2 cup of milk and let it boil on low flame.

 Once the javarisi is cooked and the milk has dried up, add sugar and let it melt.
 Once the sugar has melted, add grated coconut and powdered cardamom and switch off.
-This sweet will not require much of ghee like our traditional halwas….
+This sweet will not require lot of ghee like our traditional halwas.